 Begin preparation 12 months in advance of your desired term.
 For example, if you hope to be admitted for entry in fall 2021:

 - Spring or summer 2020: Schedule the date for your GRE (and TOEFL or IELTS for international applicants).

 - August-September 2020: Ask your recommenders for letters.
 Attach all credentials to the online application before submitting it.

 - September-November 2020: Review your application online to ensure that ALL requirements arrive on or before our deadline of November 30, 2020.

 - December 2020: Pharmaceutics faculty will begin to evaluate completed applications.

 After you submit the application, it is important to periodically check the status online and monitor your email for communications from the Graduate School Admissions Office.
 If anything is missing, they will send you a message.

-Fall 2019 is the next opportunity to be considered for admission, and November 30, 2018 is the deadline for submitting an application.
+Fall 2021 is the next opportunity to be considered for admission, and November 30, 2020 is the deadline for submitting an application.
 All requirements must arrive by the deadline.
-We prefer that graduate students start in the fall semester.
+Due to the cohort nature of our program, we highly prefer that graduate students start in the fall semester.

 Glossary of Terms